|

 unearned fees received in advance.

-losses are not covered by the Client Security Fund?
+What types of losses are not covered by the Client Security Fund?

 Losses that are not covered by the client security fund include: